Wedrix/watchtower/README.md

 }
 ```

-To facilitate speedy development, the Console component offers the convenience method `addScalarTypeDefinition()`, which may be used to auto-generate the necessary boilerplate for a Scalar Type Definition.
+To facilitate speedy development, the Console component offers the convenience method `addScalarTypeDefinition()`, which may be used to auto-generate the necessary boilerplate.

 ## Querying

 ### Finding Entities

-To find a particular entity by id, you must add the `id` input parameter to the corresponding field definition in the schema file.
+To find a particular entity by id, you must add the `id` argument to the corresponding field definition in the schema file.
 For example, for the given schema:

 ```graphql
 type Query {